TimelordUK/node-sqlserver-v8/README.md

 Based on node-sqlserver, this version will compile in Visual Studio 2013/2015 and is built against the v8 node module API.
 The module will work against node version 0.12.x. and >= 4.1.x.
 Included in the repository are pre compiled binaries for both x64 and x86 targets.

 Functionally the API should work exactly as the existing library.
 The existing unit tests pass based on Node 0.12 and also against Node 4.2.1.

+## Node 5.1.1

+The library has been built against the latest Node 5.1 version.
+The test cases pass OK.

 ## Node 6.1.0